1. FC Düren: SG GFC Düren 99

-The partnering club to 1.
-FC Düren, SG GFC Düren 99, is a product of multiple fusions between other clubs and a team associated with two Germany national football team players: Karl-Heinz Schnellinger and Georg Stollenwerk.
+The parent club of 1.
+FC Düren, SG GFC Düren 99, was a product of multiple fusions between other clubs and a team associated with two Germany national football team players: Karl-Heinz Schnellinger and Georg Stollenwerk.
 Their roots stem back to 1899, where the team was founded as Germania Düren.
-On August 8th 1935 this team would then fuse with Düren SC 03 to form SG Düren 99.
-SG Düren 99 would go on to play in the top division Gauliga Mittelrhein league during the 1930s, and then later in the second division 2.
+On August 8, 1935, this team merged with Düren SC 03 to form SG Düren 99.
+SG Düren 99 went on to play in the top division Gauliga Mittelrhein league during the 1930s, and then later in the second division 2.
 Oberliga West following the end of World War II.
-During the 1980s and 90s the club were often without success found themselves in a downward spiral and would end up in Kreisliga B. On June 29th 2001 the team would fuse with Schwarz-Weiß Düren to form SG Schwarz-Weiß Düren 99.
+During the 1980s and 90s the club found themselves in a downward spiral and dropped to Kreisliga B. On 29 June 2001, the team merged with Schwarz-Weiß Düren to form SG Schwarz-Weiß Düren 99.
 Six years later, however, Schwarz-Weiß Düren was re-founded as a separate team.
-On April 1st 2011 SG Düren 99 merged with GFC Düren 09, who had played in the fourth division Oberliga Nordrhein from 2002-2007, to form the current team: SG GFC Düren 99.
+On 1 April 2011, SG Düren 99 merged with GFC Düren 09, who had played in the fourth division Oberliga Nordrhein from 2002 to 2007, to form SG GFC Düren 99.